Google’s Top 10 Questions about Adult Kick Scooters Answered!

 If you’re searching for this question, you’re likely just getting to grips with the world of adult scooters and looking at all the options available.
 You should first think about some key questions to guide you on your search such as – Do I want a kick scooter / e-scooter, one that folds/isn’t foldable, or one that has big wheels / small wheels?

 It’s also worth noting what scooters are most comfortable for you, for example, if you’re a heavier rider a lot of scooters might not be able to hold your weight and if you’re over 6’ tall you don’t want to end up hunched over while scooting.
-Swifty’s TALL models can accommodate riders up to 6’5’’ and all have a max load of 150kgs so can cater to most individuals.
+Swifty’s TALL upgrade can accommodate riders up to 6’5’’ and all have a max load of 150kgs so can cater to most individuals.

 To help you get an idea of what models we stock and their differences you can compare all of Swifty’s scooter models HERE.